MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/LightingCustomization.md

 Values can either be described as an array of 3 numerical values from the range 0-1 or as a 3 hexadecimal digit string.

+### Emissive

+The `"emissive"` object allows for some control over how emissive light sources behave.
+These parameters can be especially useful for fine-tuning emissive light sources for certain types of tone mapping.
+>- `"desaturation"` a factor from [0-1] that controls how much the albedo of a given pixel is desaturated when computing the color of emissive light.
+A value of 0 results in no desaturation, while a value of 1 results in full desaturation of the albedo color.

 ### Global Lighting JSON Schema

 File location: **lighting/global.json**